bitcoinwspectrum/bitcoinwspectrum/README.md

 =====================================
 [![GitHub version](https://badge.fury.io/gh/BWS%2FBWS.svg)](https://badge.fury.io/gh/BWS%2FBWS)

+Masternodes are computers that run a BWS wallet and make decisions, such as locking transactions with SwiftTX, coordinate obfuscation of coins, and voting on budget funding.
+Masternodes are required to have 50000 BWS collateral.

+SUPER FAST
+60 second block time is already very fast, BWS transactions using SwiftTX are instant with ZERO confirmation wait time required.

+PRIVACY
+Already extremely secure and private, BWS is aiming its sights on establishing as one of the leading anonymous crypto-currency.
+Zerocoin protocol transactions are fully functional on BWS

+SECURE
+Built on Bitcoin Core 0.10.x.
+with some v0.13.2 updates and Dash / PIVX core v0.12.1 BIP38 Encryption/Decryption of Private Keys.

 BWS is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
 - Anonymized transactions using coin mixing technology, we call it _Xend_.
 - Fast transactions featuring guaranteed zero confirmation transactions (_SwiftTX_).